clytaemnestra/tech-blog/_posts/2024-03-17-pycon-namibia.md

 <img src="./images/posts/pycon-na/elephants.jpeg" alt="Elephants" style="max-width: 100%; max-height: 100%; display: block;">

 One of the most fascinating things to see at night is the stars!
-They appear differently from the Southern Hemisphere, and you can see some constellations fully—we saw Orion and Sagittarius (that's what Karolina said, and I trust her knowledge of the galaxy - I can recognize only Venus).
+They appear differently from the Southern Hemisphere, and you can see some constellations fully—we saw Orion and Sagittarius (that's what Karolina said, and I trust her knowledge of the galaxy—I can recognize only Venus).

 <img src="./images/posts/pycon-na/stars.jpeg" alt="Stars" style="max-width: 100%; max-height: 100%; display: block;">